300: Rise of an Empire provides examples of the following tropes:

 Artistic License - History: Like the original comic and film, it's loosely based on true events as reported by the ancient Greek historian Herodotus.

-It includes such inspiring conceits as Themistocles killing King Darius at the Battle of Marathon (he wasn't present at the battle and died well after that and in different circumstances) and Xerxes being driven by revenge to avenge his father.
+It includes such inspiring conceits as Themistocles killing King Darius at the Battle of Marathon (he wasn't present at the battle and died well after it and in different circumstances) and Xerxes being driven by the desire to avenge his father.

 Darius didn't invade Athens because he was "annoyed by Greek freedom"; he did it because he was fed up of having to deal with Greek-backed revolts in his territories.
-On that note, Persia was the one where slavery was outlawed while it was perfectly legal in Greece and actively enforced in Sparta, and democracy was only available to certain noble-born men.
+On that note, Persia was the place where slavery was outlawed while it was perfectly legal in Greece and actively enforced in Sparta, and democracy was only available to certain noble-born men.

 Xerxes burning Athens to the ground, even though historians greatly theorize that Xerxes burning Athens was Greek propaganda, and Xerxes had no reason to destroy a city of significant strategic value.
-(On the other hand, Herodotus himself claimed that burning the city was the entire objective of the campaign, which is why Xerxes withdrew with most of his forces shortly afterwards.)
+(Something noted by Artemisia.
+On the other hand, Herodotus himself claimed that burning the city was the entire objective of the campaign, which is why Xerxes withdrew with most of his forces shortly afterwards.)

 The Atoner: Ephialtes' guilt over his betrayal is making him slowly slip into this.
 He says outright that Themistocles would be justified in killing him.

 An Axe to Grind: Xerxes uses a big fancy one to behead the corpse of Leonidas.
 He ordered this done in real life, and the corpse was also crucified.